mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="So have no fear of them, for nothing is covered up that will not be uncovered and nothing secret that will not become known." verse="Matthew 10:26"
+text="Therefore don’t be afraid of them, for there is nothing covered that will not be revealed, or hidden that will not be known." verse="Matthew 10:26"
 %}

 {% include verse.html
-text="For there is nothing hidden, except to be disclosed; nor is anything secret, except to come to light." verse="Mark 4:22"
+text="For there is nothing hidden except that it should be made known, neither was anything made secret but that it should come to light." verse="Mark 4:22"
 %}
 </div>